Hartley Wear Glass Works

 In 1877, former president of America, Ulysses Simpson Grant came for a two day stay in Sunderland.
 While on Wearside, he had a tour around Hartley’s Glass Works.
 In this case, the visit was on the afternoon of 25th September.

 Hartley Wear Glass Works were also one of the earliest companies in the world to produce coloured glass.
 Obviously, this was for use mainly in churches.
 In addition, James Hartley would occasionally make a gift of entire windows to local churches.
 For example, they gave the large geometrical window in Park Road Methodist Church, Sunderland in 1887.
 Its value then was £125, which was a lot of money in those days.

 It was in 1868 when James Hartley retired from the management of the glass works.
 So, his son, John took over the running of the firm.
 However, after his father retired, things started to slow down at the glass works.
 This is because John did not have his father’s abilities.

 Hartley Wear Glass Works had two main competitors, Chances near Birmingham and Pilkingtons in St Helens.
 Moreover, they had begun using better methods of production by converting from coal to gas-fired furnaces.
 Hartley’s did not make the change until 1891.
 Since the 1870’s Hartley’s had begun to suffer further problems.
 This was from several strikes, bad industrial relations and also from their competition.

-Alas, the founder of the glass works did not live to see the closure of his factory.
+The founder of the glass works did not live to see the closure of his factory.
 But James had led a full and active life.
-After arriving in Sunderland in 1836 he not only opened the largest glass works but he went into politics.
+After arriving in Sunderland in 1836, he not only opened the largest glass works, but he became an active politician.
 In fact, he went on to become a councillor from 1842 and Mayor of Sunderland in 1851, 1853 and 1862.
 While he was the Mayor in 1851, he helped promote the Town Improvement Act.